hsp910/MechaCar-Challenge/README.md

 ![Linear Regression Image](https://i.imgur.com/7zzGIqI.png)

-This linear model predicts that roughly 71.5% of MPG predictions of random MechaCar protoypes will be correct when suing htis model.
+This linear model predicts that roughly 71.5% of MPG predictions of random MechaCar protoypes will be correct when suing this model.
 The R-Squared value, of 0.715, also suggests that there is a positive correlation between MPG and the variables of vehicle length, vehicle weight, spoiler angle, ground celarance, and AWD(All Wheel Drive).

 ## Summary Statistics on Suspension Coils